Justy6674/brand-burst-blitz/PRODUCTION_READINESS_GAP_ANALYSIS_TODO.md

    After each implementation:
    – Run end-to-end tests (unit, integration, UI).
    – Validate no regressions in public-facing pages.
-   – Confirm business impact (e.g., “Sign up works in 5s with clear Aussie-only messaging”).
+   – Confirm business impact (e.g., "Sign up works in 5s with clear Aussie-only messaging").
 This is a very very important build and yo must never be lazy, always perfectionist, never rush, never produce something just to look good and please.
 Always spell Australian but no silly slang - classy and proper.
 Full Stack, the calendar function in the members area is the engine room and needs to be the quality of google and apple and truely smart.
 Users must easily be able to use it, connect it, and run multiple businesses form it, slecting easily for example like they do in google.
 The app is attempting to allow BLOG's for searchability, social media posting for engagement.
 We know META makes things difficult and not trying to ficgh that.
 We are trting to be fully AI integrated everywehere we can, and realise many or most users are not tech savvy thus trying to add a gap in the market that many find out the hard way or sepnd hundreds of thousands of dollars to tech and marketing agencies.
 We would love to connect with google analytics and ads where possible if easy
    WE NEED YOU TO SUGGEST BUILD ADDITIONS THAT WILL VALUE ADD IF EASILY IMPLIMENTED AND BENEFICIAL!!!!!!!!!!

-When you’re ready, ask “Which feature in Phase 1 shall we build first?”  ---
+When you're ready, ask "Which feature in Phase 1 shall we build first?"  ---
 description:
 globs:
 alwaysApply: false